-We spoke to Sonia about her journey to this challenge, why she thrives on endurance running and where she finds the physical and mental strength to keep pushing her limits.
+Despite the fact Sonia has only been running ultramarathons for five years, she has proven she’s got the mental and physical fortitude to succeed.
+Below she explains why she thrives on endurance running and where she finds the physical and mental strength to keep pushing her limits.

 Have you always been sporty?
 Tell us about what first got you into fitness…

 "I was never into sports when I was young.
 I grew up in India where the focus is on academics.
-I started running when I moved to Southern California in my early 20s because I was trying to create a more balanced life.
+When I moved to Southern California in my early 20s I started running as a way of helping coping with anxiety, relieving pressure and managing stress.

 I began with small distance runs, graduating to half marathons and then full marathons.
 I soon realized that I would run a marathon and come home, and while the others who I had run with were feeling worn out and laying on the couch recovering, I didn't feel like resting.
 I would cook, do all the house chores, go for a walk.
 Sometimes, because I was on such a high from running, I would secretly sneak out and go for another run.